andreykurenkov/andreykurenkov.github.io/projects/hacks/_posts/2015-04-23-MiniRoboMe.md

 author: andrey_kurenkov
 projcategory: hacks
 projname: minirobome
-excerpt: Entirely custom implementation of OCR to extract spreadsheets
+excerpt: A little teleoperated robot based on Android
 image:
   feature: diagram.png
   teaser: logo.png
-what: Entirely custom implementation of OCR to extract spreadsheets
+what: A little teleoperated robot based on Android
-who: Me, Pavel Komarov, Ricky Liou, Hank McCord, Miguel Serrano
+who: Me
-why: I had to write many tables in lab and manually transfer those to my computer, which struck me as silly
+why: I had to choose a project for CS 3651, Intelligent Devices, and this struck me as a fun project
-where: Georgia Tech - done for ECE 4580 class project
+where: Georgia Tech - done for ECE CS 3651 class project
 when: March-April 2015
 links:
   - name: Report
     isfile: true
     file: final.pdf
 ---
-blah blag blah
+By senior year of college, I had a Pololu 3Pi robot I had won at a Robotics and Perception class and an Android to Arduino bridge I had won at a hackathon.
+I was itching to use them both, and the idea was obvious - make the robot remotely controllable with an Android device using the Arduino ADK.
+And that's exactly what I did, despite the massive levels of overwork that research and senior design in concert with TAin and multiple over classes brought to me.
+The details are all in the report, though sadly no video evidence of this working exists - soon, though.
+In the meantime, i'll leave you with some wisdom: never forget to connect your grounds!